electrovir/element-vir/README.md

 ### Updating properties

 Grab `setProps` from `renderCallback`'s parameters to update the values in `props`.
-This causes a re-render.
+When `setProps` is called within `renderCallback`, the `props` object is updated but a new render is not scheduled.
+When `setProps` is called outside of `renderCallback` (like as a result of an event listener, as shown below), a new render is triggered.
 (Note that this example also uses the `listen` directive to respond to click events.)

 <!-- example-link: src/readme-examples/my-simple-with-set-props.element.ts -->